Last Updated on January 17, 2022 by Oddmund Groette

-In previous articles, I have written about how to find trading edges in the markets, but in this article, I look at how you can gain a trading edge by knowing yourself: How to gain a trading edge by knowing yourself.
+How to gain a trading edge by knowing yourself is crucial for success in trading.
+In previous articles, I have written about how to find trading edges in the markets, but in this article, I look at how you can gain a trading edge by knowing yourself.

-As a trader, you can gain an edge in the markets by knowing yourself well.
+As a trader, you can gain a trading edge in the markets by knowing yourself well.
 You need to develop trading strategies that you are comfortable with and not copy someone else’s strategies.
 Moreover, how can you understand the markets if you don’t understand yourself?

 Otherwise, it could cost you dearly.
 You must know your weaknesses and strengths.
 This may sound obvious but after trading for many years I know this all too well.